-Trump tells NYT to ‘get down on their knees & beg for forgiveness’
+Trump goes on tear against media critics over coverage of economy, Russia case

 The president also blasted Times opinion columnist Paul Krugman, whose latest op-ed says “one of our two parties”—the Republican Party—“no longer believes in American values.”
 The column criticizes Trump and the results of the Russia investigation, claiming the president was aware of intervention in his campaign by a “hostile foreign power” and, once in office, tried to obstruct any investigation into that fact.

 “Paul Krugman of the Fake News New York Times, has lost all credibility, as has the Times itself, with his false and highly inaccurate writings on me.
-He is obsessed with hated, just as others are obsessed with how stupid he is.
+He is obsessed with hatred, just as others are obsessed with how stupid he is.
 He said Market would crash, Only Record Highs!”
 Trump tweeted.

 He added: “The Radical Left Democrats, together with their leaders in the Fake News Media, have gone totally insane!
 I guess that means that the Republican agenda is working.
 Stay tuned for more!”